 The glimpses of feeling good started to get a little longer in duration.
 I would start to feel good for a few days but then have another wave of fatigue and a dull foggy mindset in.
 It was discouraging but I knew that recovery was not linear.
 There were good weeks and there were shitty dull brain weeks.

 The depression and anxiety were gone though.
 You are almost completely stress-free because you are kind of just there lol.
 Lack of emotion is a good way to describe it.

 This is when things really started to turn around.
 The dull foggy mind was about 80% clear and things started to seem bright again.
 I was excited to go do stuff and happy that I was free of caffeine.
 This was the first feeling that all my sacrifice in the past few months was worth it and it was about damn time.

-Awesome.
-Literally the brain fog and dullness is completely gone.
+Awesome!
+Literally, the brain fog and dullness are completely gone.

-I feel awesome and I wake up refreshed at like 7 AM.
-My co workers are slaves to caffeine and when they ask me if I want a cup I can say no thanks.
+I feel awesome and I wake up refreshed at 7 AM.
+My co-workers are slaves to caffeine and when they ask me if I want a cup I can say no thanks.
 I am energized and lively all the time.
 My wit has come back and my mind is sharp.
-I find myself joking around and am very quick to the punch.
+I find myself joking around and I am very quick to the punch.

-I also am approaching girls a lot more now and I truly believe this has helped.
-I am grounded while energized and can hold a good conversation.
+Approaching girls a lot more now and I truly believe this has helped.
+Feeling that I am grounded while energized and can hold a good conversation.
 Essentially I just have a great mental balance.
-No anxiety from caffeine but with a good energy about me.
-Its the best of both worlds.
+No anxiety from caffeine but good energy about me.
+It’s the best of both worlds...